tyler-dardis/Health-Center-Data-ELT/README.md

     END,
     hc_zipcode = LEFT(hc_zipcode, 5);
 ```

-Phone numbers were also not reported consistently, some including an extension.
+Phone numbers were also not reported in a consistent format.
 ```sql
 -- Standardize phone numbers
 ALTER TABLE sites